 How To Get There

-You'll only need 2-3 hours actually inside Sukhothai if you're using bikes to get around.
+You'll only need 2-3 hours actually inside Sukhothai if you're using bikes to get around (more on that later).
 The entire park is divided up into five different zones: inner city, north, east, south, and west.
-The area most worth visiting is inner city, so if you're limited on time, start there!
+The area most worth visiting is inner city, so if you're limited on time, start there.

-Here's a list of our favorite temples!
-Scroll down a bit to see exactly where they are marked on the map of the park in the corresponding color.
+Oh, and here's a list of our favorite temples to help you out.
+Scroll down a bit to see exactly where they are marked on the map of the park in the corresponding color, but here's a bit of description of what you'll see at each temple.

 Wat Mahathat (Green)